 - Master’s degree in higher education, student affairs, public health, or human sciences (or a related field) AND a minimum two years of experience advising college students in a 4-year university.

-- Knowledge of research and theory related to college student development, including cognitive /learning development, student persistence, student engagement, diversity and student identity, and experience applying that knowledge to support student development and success.
+- Demonstrated knowledge of research and theory related to student persistence, engagement, diversity and identity, and experience applying that knowledge to support student development and success.

 - Ability lead and communicate effectively with a team as well as take on support roles in a highly collaborative office.